pgibler/Binance.NET/README.md

 ```
 </details>

+Get the balance of all symbols from the account.

 ```cs
 Trades(string symbol, Action<JToken> callback)
 ```

-Get all trades the account is involved in.

 <details>
  <summary>View Example</summary>